Chapter 1: Symbols

 “I guess that’s what friends are for,” said Callie acidly.
-Dodging the eyes of strangers, she bent her head down and hurried to her first class, all the while looking only down at her feet.
+Dodging the eyes of strangers, she bent her head down and hurried to her first class, all the while looking only at her feet.
 Everyone grew quiet when they noticed her.
-Avoiding their eyes, Callie ducked into the math classroom and took a seat in the last row.
+Callie ducked into the math classroom and took a seat in the last row.
 As the day dragged on and the rumors continued to spread, people whispered about her more and more openly.
 Callie caught bits and pieces of the stories that were being spun about her.
-Apparently, Sarah had told people that Callie was losing her mind and was about to be checked into a mental institution any day.
-Sarah had told people that she had seen this coming for a while, and was only friends with Callie because she felt sorry for her former friend who was struggling with delusions.
+Apparently Sarah had told people that Callie was losing her mind.
+Sarah claimed that she had seen this coming for a while, and was only friends with Callie because she felt sorry for her former friend who was struggling with delusions.

-By lunchtime, Callie knew that she would never manage to contain the gossip and that her hard-won reputation was ruined for good.
-Though she had been only marginally popular before, now she was the talk of the school.
+By lunchtime, Callie knew she would never manage to contain the gossip and was sure that her hard-won reputation was ruined for good.
+She was the talk of the school, and she felt trapped wherever she went.
 Sarah had sacrificed her friendship with Callie to temporarily elevate her own social status.
-It would not be long before Callie's mother caught wind of the rumors, and then perhaps Callie would be checked into a psychiatric ward, and the rumors Sarah had spread would end up being a self-fulfilling prophecy.
-Most of all, Callie didn't want Sarah to get the satisfaction of being right.
+The worst part of it all was that Callie half-believed the wild rumors Sarah was circulating, and she feared that Sarah’s words might end up becoming a self-fulfilling prophecy.

 “She always seemed so normal,” Callie heard a girl whisper to her friend.
-Both of the girls stared at Callie as they went by her.
-“I guess you never know when someone will go koo-koo on you.”
+Both of the girls stared at Callie as they went by.

-Callie clearly could recall helping one of those girls study for a math test one time.
+Callie could clearly recall helping one of the girls study for a math test one time.
 As she put some mushy, overcooked beans and a jiggly block of red Jell-O on her tray, Callie felt fairly certain that her life would eternally be a living hell from this day forward.

 “You’re not really going to eat that, are you?” asked Adrian coming up beside her.

-“Don’t toss in the towel just yet,” grinned Adrian.
+“Don’t toss in the towel just yet,” Adrian grinned.

 “You probably shouldn’t talk to me.
 Haven’t you heard?
 I’m not all there.”
 Callie tapped her temple.

-“I’ll take my chances,” he said.
-They sat down together.
+“I’ll take my chances,” he said, sitting down with her.